 Regional transport committees (RTCs) may choose to prioritise the activities in their regional land transport plans (RLTPs) in any way they may determine.
 RTCs are encouraged to use the IAF to prioritise activities proposed for NLTF funding in their RLTPs, as this provides greater consistency with GPS results.

 RLTPs are also required to include all other regionally significant expenditure on land transport activities to be funded from sources other than the NLTF.
 We encourage RTCs to apply the same assessment to these other activities to assist in the overall transparency and integrated planning of all land transport activity.

 The Transport Agency requires all new proposals for funding from the NLTP to be supported by a business case that follows the principles of the Transport Agency’s BCA and is fit for purpose for the stage of development of the business case.

 The business case will be assessed before IAF assessment.
 Investment proposals are expected to get a pass or to undertake a rework to achieve a pass (or a combination of pass and rework by negotiation), before a proposal progresses to the IAF assessment.
 In the case of continuous programmes, proposals requiring rework may proceed provided an agreed time-bound action plan is established by the investment partner (in this context, either an approved organisation or the Transport Agency) to address the question requirements that will ultimately lead to achieving a pass assessment.

 Benefit capture and reporting

-For the 2018–21 NLTP on onwards, the Transport Agency is improving the links between the Business Case Approach principle of investing for benefits and NLTP benefit capture and reporting.
+For the 2018–21 NLTP on onwards, the Transport Agency is improving the links between the BCA principle of investing for benefits and NLTP benefit capture and reporting.
 Investment partners must provide information on the benefits and performance measures that they are investing in and this is to be captured and reported at a regional and national level.
-The choice of benefits to report is linked to the Results Alignment by considering how the benefits will target a customer level of service gap for an outcome and a journey.
+The choice of benefits to report is linked to the results alignment by considering how the benefits will target a customer level of service gap for an outcome and a journey.